 Engineering at Cambridge is a broadly based course, unlike those at universities that have separate departments of civil, mechanical and electrical engineering.
 All students study a common core of subjects in the first two years.
 The course is not simply vocational, but aims to provide a broad scientific foundation on which to base the principles of engineering analysis and design.

 All courses in Engineering are for four years and lead to the degrees of BA and MEng.
 After the broad Part IA and Part IB Tripos examinations in years one and two, students may choose to spend their third and fourth years taking specialist papers in their chosen field of engineering from Part IIA and Part IIB of the Engineering Tripos or Part I and Part II of the Electrical and Information Sciences Tripos, the Chemical Engineering Tripos or the Manufacturing Engineering Tripos, or they may divert to other subjects such as the Management Studies Tripos.

 The Department of Engineering is one of the largest in the university with over 1000 undergraduates and 350 research students.
-King's College admits nine to twelve undergraduates and about five or six graduates to study Engineering each year.
+King's College admits about nine undergraduates and about five or six graduates to study Engineering each year.
 Many undergraduates have spent a year in industry, often with a sponsoring firm, between school and university.
 You might like to consider defering entry in order to gain experience of the engineering profession before starting your degree course, however this is not a requirement.